Trump admin projected it would separate 26,000 migrant kids at border

 The Morning Rundown

-Wednesday's report said CBP officials knew ahead of time that it lacked the proper technology to track and reunify children with their parents, but forged ahead with the policy anyway.
+Wednesday's report said CBP officials forged ahead with the policy even though they knew ahead of time that the agency lacked the proper technology to track and reunify children with their parents.

 "Because of these IT deficiencies, we could not confirm the total number of families DHS separated during the Zero Tolerance period," the report said.